hoangnguyenbros/dynamic-text-shadow/README.md

 A small web project that displays an animated "FUN" splash screen and adds a dynamic mouse-tracking shadow effect to the text.

-## Project Structure

-- `FunTrackerBlod/index.html` - main web page
-- `index.js` - (optional) additional JavaScript file in the root if used for future enhancements
-- `inde.html` - another HTML file in the root
-- `file.txt` - miscellaneous notes or resources

 ## Features

 - Full-screen red background